 The Conservancy is a philanthropic organization founded in 1980 to restore Central Park in partnership with the City of New York.
 Since 1998, we have had an agreement with the Parks Department to operate and maintain the Park on behalf of the public.
 To date, we have raised and invested nearly $1 billion in the restoration and care of the Park and in helping other parks.
 The Conservancy has executed an extensive program of design and construction work throughout the Park’s 843 acres, grounded in a deep and abiding appreciation of the original vision and fundamental purpose as a reprieve from the City for all.

 The existing facility — as a public pool in the summer and rink concession in the winter — is currently maintained by the Parks Department and the concessionaire.
 The Parks Department asked the Conservancy to partner on a project to address the failing facility and obsolete infrastructure, which would require massive investment even to keep it operational in the near-term; only a complete re-envisioning would resolve the inherent and systemic problems.
-In partnering with the City, the Conservancy committed to raising $100 million for the project: $60 toward design and construction, and a $40 million capital reserve for long-term maintenance.
+In partnering with the City, the Conservancy committed to raising $100 million for the project, including a capital reserve for long-term maintenance.

 Q: Are there other facilities that can be used during the construction period?